Korechika Anami: Political career

 As War Minister, Anami was outspoken against the idea of surrender, despite his awareness that Japan's losses on the battlefield and the destruction of Japan's cities and industrial capability by American bombing meant that Japan had lost the war militarily.
-Even after the bombings of Hiroshima and Nagasaki, Anami opposed acceptance of the Potsdam Declaration and proposed instead for a large-scale battle to be fought on the Japanese mainland that would cause such massive Allied casualties that Japan would somehow be able to evade surrender and perhaps even keep some of what it had conquered.
+Even after the bombings of Hiroshima and Nagasaki, Anami opposed acceptance of the Potsdam Declaration and instead called for a large-scale battle to be fought on the Japanese mainland that would cause such massive Allied casualties that Japan would somehow be able to avoid complete surrender and perhaps even keep some of what it had conquered.

 Eventually, his arguments against what he perceived to be the dishonor of surrender were overcome when Emperor Hirohito ordered an end to the war.
 Anami's supporters suggested that he should vote against surrender or resign from the Cabinet.
 Instead, he ordered his officers to concede and later said to his brother-in-law, "As a Japanese soldier, I must obey my Emperor."

 He informed the officers of the War Ministry of the decision and that as it was an imperial command, they must obey.
 His refusal to support any action against the imperial decision was a key point in the failure of the Kyūjō incident, an attempted military coup d'état by junior officers to prevent the surrender announcement from being broadcast.

 On 14 August, Anami signed the surrender document with the rest of the cabinet and committed seppuku early the next morning.
 His suicide note read, "I—with my death—humbly apologize [to the Emperor] for the great crime" (一死以て大罪を謝し奉る).
 The cryptic note is open to multiple interpretations.

 Anami's grave is at Tama Cemetery, in Fuchū, Tokyo.
 His sword, blood-splattered dress uniform, and suicide note are on display at the Yūshūkan Museum, next to Yasukuni Shrine, in Tokyo.